nignix/Code-of-Merit/README.md

 ## Derivative work
 If you create a derivative work, please add the following notice at the footer.

+> This document is adapted from the Code (2d) of Merit

 > This document is adapted from the Code of Merit (http://code-of-merit.org), version 1.0.